mr-loop-1/SQLpath-Algo/README.md

 # SQLpath_Algo

-> Original project is at https://github.com/mr-loop-1/projektDBMS.
-This repo is meant to be for easily inspecting the back-end algo and database of the 'Vice City Metro Rail' project.
+> This repo is meant to be for easily inspecting the back-end algo and database of the 'Vice City Metro Rail' project.
+Original Files are at https://github.com/mr-loop-1/ViceCity-MetroProject & https://github.com/mr-loop-1/projektDBMS.

 **This is my path algorithm in MySQL and it's tailor-made for a 'specific' kind of map.**